-Carbon Black · Cloudflare for Teams documentation

 Carbon Black

-Cloudflare for Teams can check if Carbon Black is running on a device to determine if a request should be allowed to reach a protected resource.
+Cloudflare Zero Trust can check if Carbon Black is running on a device to determine if a request should be allowed to reach a protected resource.

 Configuring the Cloudflare integration

-On the Teams dashboard, navigate to My Team > Devices > Device posture.
+On the Zero Trust dashboard, navigate to My Team > Devices > Device posture.

 Select +Add.